smnorris/bcdata/README.md

 ### Windows

 `bcdata` requires `geopandas` and `rasterio`, these are not easily installable on Windows via `pip`.
-Installing via the ['conda' package manager](https://conda.io/en/latest/) is recommended - see the `geopandas` [installation guide](https://geopandas.org/install.html#installing-with-anaconda-conda) for more information.
+Installing via the [conda package manager](https://conda.io/en/latest/) is recommended - see the `geopandas` [installation guide](https://geopandas.org/install.html#installing-with-anaconda-conda) for more information.
 Once `conda` is available at the command line, this sequence of commands will create a conda environment, activate it, and install `bcdata` and its requirements:

     conda create -n geo_env
     conda activate geo_env